justinmckeown/hashmeashlee/README.md

     - file_B2
     - file_B3

-an additional file with extension .csv would be added to both Dir A and Dir B. Each of added file will contain a list of the files within the respective folders with their hashes and the time at which the has value was generated.
+an additional file with extension .csv would be added to both Dir A and Dir B. Each added file will contain a list of the files within the respective folders along with their hashes and the time at which the hash value was generated.

 ## Use
-To run from the commanline navigate to the folder containing the code, then do either of the following:
+To run from the commandline tool, navigate to the folder containing the code, then do either of the following:
  - Run the main.py file from terminal by typing `python main.py`
  - Run the GUI version by typing `python gui.py`

 ### Work in progress
-I'm currenlty working on the following features:
+I'm currently working on the following features:
 1. **Verification** (so you can take a file that has alrready been hashed with the programe and verify the details in the report file)
 =======
 # About